Nishchit-Dev/Corgea-app/CONTRIBUTING.md

-# 🤝 Contributing to Corgea
+# 🤝 Contributing to AISecure

-Thank you for your interest in contributing to Corgea!
+Thank you for your interest in contributing to AISecure!
 This document provides guidelines and information for contributors.

 ## 📋 Table of Contents